European Union–Ukraine Association Agreement: Stalling

 In the following days, Euromaidan, the biggest protests since the Orange Revolution, were being held in Kyiv by opposition parties.
 On 26 November 2013, the Ukrainian Government admitted that Russia had asked it to delay signing the EU association agreement and that it "wanted better terms for the EU deal".
 "As soon as we reach a level that is comfortable for us, when it meets our interests, when we agree on normal terms, then we will be talking about signing," President Yanukovych stated in a televised interview.
-The same day Russian President Vladimir Putin called for an end to the criticism of the Ukrainian decision to delay the association agreement, and that the EU deal was bad for Russia's security interests.
-Putin was responding to statements by the President of the European Council, Herman Van Rompuy, and the President of the European Commission, José Manuel Barroso, that had stated they "strongly disapproved" of Russia's actions.
+The same day Russian president Vladimir Putin called for an end to the criticism of the Ukrainian decision to delay the association agreement, and that the EU deal was bad for Russia's security interests.
+Putin was responding to statements by the president of the European Council, Herman Van Rompuy, and the president of the European Commission, José Manuel Barroso, that had stated they "strongly disapproved" of Russia's actions.
 On 26 November 2013 Prime Minister Azarov stated during a government meeting "I affirm with full authority that the negotiating process over the Association Agreement is continuing, and the work on moving our country closer to European standards is not stopping for a single day".
 President Yanukovych still attended the 28–29 November EU summit in Vilnius but the Association Agreement was not signed.
 During this summit, the European Union and Ukraine initialed an Air Services Agreement.
 Also during the summit, President Yanukovych stated that Ukraine still wanted to sign the Association Agreement but that it needed substantial financial aid to compensate it for the threatened response from Russia, and he proposed starting three-way talks between Russia, Ukraine, and the EU.
 He also urged Brussels to help Ukraine soften the terms of a possible loan from the IMF.
 The EU rejected trilateral talks and asked Yanukovich to commit to sign the Association Agreement, which he refused to do.
-At the end of a summit President of the European Commission José Manuel Barroso stated that the EU will not tolerate "a veto of a third country" in their negotiations on closer integration with Ukraine.
+At the end of the summit President of the European Commission José Manuel Barroso stated that the EU will not tolerate "a veto of a third country" in their negotiations on closer integration with Ukraine.
 He also stated "We are embarked on a long journey, helping Ukraine to become, as others, what we call now, 'new member states'.
 But we have to set aside short-term political calculations."

-The President of the European Council, Herman Van Rompuy, added that "we may not give in to external pressure, least of all from Russia".
+The president of the European Council, Herman Van Rompuy, added that "we may not give in to external pressure, least of all from Russia".
 Barroso reiterated that the EU's offer to Ukraine in terms of signing an Association Agreement remained on the table.
 Simultaneously, President Yanukovych stated that he still intends to sign the Association Agreement at a later date "once we get down to work and find solutions for economic problems, when we get the opportunity to sign a strategic partnership agreement with Russia and everything else that we need to do, so that normal relations can be established between the European Union, Russia, and Ukraine… this is our responsibility".